Have you ever craved a giant plate of nachos? Sadly, most of the homemade nachos end up a little dry in the middle, or they get cold too fast.

 - 1 Can Black Beans: Pinto beans, kidney beans are the good-to-go option if you are not able to find black beans.

-- 16 Ounces of Chopped Carne Asada: As a substitute for this, you can use shredded chicken and turkey, too.
+- 16 Ounces of Chopped Carne Asada: As a substitute, you can use shredded chicken or turkey, too.

 Preparation And Cooking Time